Generic Name: efavirenz (e FAV ir enz)

 if you have ever taken delavirdine (Rescriptor) or nevirapine (Viramune) and they were not effective in treating your condition.

-FDA pregnancy category D. Do not use Sustiva if you are pregnant.
+Do not use Sustiva if you are pregnant.
 It could harm the unborn baby.
-Use two forms of birth control, including a barrier form (such as a condom or diaphragm with spermicide gel) while you are taking Sustiva, and for at least 12 weeks after your treatment ends.
+Use 2 forms of birth control, including a barrier form (such as a condom or diaphragm with spermicide gel) while you are taking efavirenz, and for at least 12 weeks after your last dose.
 Tell your doctor if you become pregnant during treatment.

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.